-Vogard, a relatively obscure Swiss brand, will soon present its new Vogard Datezoner Chronograph (ref.
-DZ 6931) automatic watch: the first one that lets you set current date not by turning the crown, but simply using the rotating bezel: just pull the safety lock lever above the place where a setting crown would usually be and you are good to go.
+Vogard, a relatively obscure Swiss brand, will soon present its new Vogard Datezoner Chronograph Automatic (ref.
+DZ 6931): the first one that lets you set current date not by turning the crown, but simply using the rotating bezel: just pull the safety lock lever above the place where a setting crown would usually be and you are good to go.
 This must be a very useful complication if you happen to often travel from Tokyo to Los Angeles and back.

 While many brands, both established and young, often turn to third parties when they need a new complication, Vogard prefers to do this (almost) solely in-house.
 While the strategy probably increases their production costs with all the engineering and labor that goes into mechanisms that are manufactured on a relatively low scale, it also lets the Swiss-based watchmaker charge a healthy premium for their timekeepers noticeably improving their bottom line.